-Established in 1964, MMTA is the statewide, non-profit, representative body for over 1,200 marine trades businesses in the Commonwealth.
+Established in 1964, the Massachusetts Marine Trades Association ("MMTA") is the statewide, non-profit, representative body for over 1,200 marine trades businesses in the Commonwealth.
 Our businesses employ over 27,000 men and women and generate over \$2.0 billion in direct and indirect annual economic activity for Massachusetts inland and on the coast.
 MMTA's priorities include improving workforce training for the marine trades, enhancing public access to the waterways, stemming the loss of revenues to neighboring states with more favorable boating tax policies, relieving the dredging and permitting timelines and expenses, as well as providing greater boating opportunities for the public.